Colectica/cogs/Cogs.Design/CsSimpleType.md

 built-in int type with Range and ExclusiveRange attributes

 ## nonNegativeInteger
-built-in uint type with Range and ExclusiveRange attributes
+built-in int type with Range and ExclusiveRange attributes

 ## unsignedLong
 built-in ulong type with Range and ExclusiveRange attributes

 ## positiveInteger
-built-in uint type with Range and ExclusiveRange attributes
+built-in int type with Range and ExclusiveRange attributes

 ## cogsDate
-generic Object type
+generated CogsDate struct